mliang162/mliang162/README.md

 ## 🌱 About Me:

-I'm a software developer, eager to learn about new technologies and experiment with said technologies with experiments and projects
+I'm a software developer, eager to learn about new technologies.

 ## 🔧 Technologies & Tools: